-The Plants dialog provides access to plant data from various sources including previous projects.
+The Plants dialog provides access to plant (and finish) data from various sources including previous projects.
 To open, type ‘plants’ at the command line, click the Plants button or click Landscape > Plants in the menu.

 You can import from an Excel spreadsheet, a project drawing, text file and for some versions, a plant database.

 You can change the default data source by making a selection from the Source buttons on the left of the dialog as shown in the screenshot below.